truhy/de10nano-scripts/readme.md

 ## Overview

 I plan to put all of the useful scripts I find for the DE10-Nano development board here.

-Contains only OpenOCD scripts for now - hopefully it will grow.
+Not much now, but hopefully it will grow.

+Contains:
+  - OpenOCD config scripts
+  - U-Boot-SPL Bash shell build scripts